 Do you see where this is going?

-In the world of our story, our hero is going to die.
+In the world of our story, our protagonist is going to die.
 Not in the physical sense perhaps, but in a sense that is just as real.
-Our hero is going to experience a death of his old identity.
+Our protagonist is going to experience a death of his old identity.
 He is going to die to all of his old ideas as he approaches that place where he recognizes that what he had wanted, what he had been questing for, in fact what he had pinned his identity to, is impossible to achieve.

 If we simply get what we want without surrendering the underlying meaning we attach to it, we will forever be in bondage to that desire.
 Surrender is an essential aspect of human development, i.e., the hero’s journey.
 Without it, there can be no transformation.

 Have you ever had the experience of believing that if you did not get or achieve something, then your life would unimaginable?
 And then . . . you didn’t get it?!
 We’ve stared into the yawning void only to confront the horrible reality that what we had attached so much meaning to was beyond our reach.
 We got the requisite chills up our spine, and then a week, or a month, or twenty years later looked back and thought . . . that wasn’t such a big deal.
 We may even have discovered that it was necessary to have lost it in order to have been led to something far more substantial, something that truly belongs in our life.

 For some reason this knowledge does not mean we can hop over this step as writers and write about the hero’s loss from a detached objective place.
 Not if we are going to write our story with real specificity.
 Simply understanding doesn’t seem to be worth much.
 It seems that we are required to experience through our imagination the loss of this old identity.
 The writer must invest some part of himself, must have some skin in the game, if there is to be any kind of meaningful specificity in the transformation.